Genesis | Greens Superfood

 - Boosting immunity and longevity

-We conducted an extensive scientific review of a wide variety of molecules known to meet those targets, and we carefully chose a handful that safely deliver consistent results.
+We conducted an extensive review of the scientific literature to find variety of substances known to meet those targets, and we carefully chose a handful that safely deliver consistent results.

 Let’s take a look at the formulation.